thegetty/artists-things/content/intro.md

 [^34]: See Julian Thomas, “Phenomenology and Material Culture,” in *Handbook of Material Culture*, ed.
 Chris Tilley et al. (Los Angeles: Sage, 2006), 43–59.

-[^35]: For a review of this reorientation see Daniel Brewer, “Lights in Space,” *ECS* 37, no. 2 (2004): 171–86; as an example, see Charles W. J. Withers, *Placing the Enlightenment: Thinking Geographically about the Age of Reason* (Chicago: University of Chicago Press, 2007).
+[^35]: For a review of this reorientation see Daniel Brewer, “Lights in Space,” {% abbr '*ECS*' %} 37, no. 2 (2004): 171–86; as an example, see Charles W. J. Withers, *Placing the Enlightenment: Thinking Geographically about the Age of Reason* (Chicago: University of Chicago Press, 2007).

 [^36]: Michel Foucault, *Madness and Civilization: A History of Insanity in the Age of Reason* (\[1961\] New York: Vintage, 1988); *The Birth of the Clinic: An Archaeology of Medical Perception* (\[1963\] New York: Pantheon, 1973); and *Discipline and Punish: The Birth of the Prison* (\[1975\] New York: Pantheon, 1977).